You can too! How the EU supports women entrepreneurs in Moldova

 Irina Timbur ran a small clothing repair shop.
 Now, she manages a mini textile factory and produces clothes for foreign entrepreneurs, after taking advantage of facilities and mentoring offered by the Nisporeni Business Incubator, and then receiving a grant from Women in Business.

 If you already have a business and are looking to develop it, check out the training and funding opportunities available under EU4Business in Moldova.
 The website includes comprehensive details of loan and grant opportunities and business development services.
-It also includes a COVID-19 information support centre, outlining EU support measures to help small businesses in Moldova to withstand the crisis.
+Also make sure you follow the EBRD in Moldova Facebook page for all their latest opportunities.

-For education and youth opportunities, contact the national Erasmus + office in Moldova.
+For education opportunities, contact the national Erasmus + office in Moldova and for youth opportunities follow Erasmus + youth programmes on Facebook.

 Interested in the latest news and opportunities?